 Let me take you way back to early high school.
 I had just attempted to descend a full flight of stairs with a single bound in the hopes of curtailing an agitated pursuant.
-My flight however, could have been classed as largely unsuccessful as I managed to clip the final step, inverting my left ankle.
-This landed me in the nurses office with a bag of frozen peas around my left hoof.
+My flight however, could have been classed as largely unsuccessful as I managed to clip the final step, inverted my left ankle and landed me in the nurses office with a bag of frozen peas around my left hoof.

 Upon its removal the doctor asked me to stand and walk unto which I stood and toppled onto his desk being unable to initiate my lifeless left foot to support my body weight.